What is Sjogren's Syndrome? How To Tell If You Might Have It

 If you scored 21 or higher, insist that you want to be tested.
 If you are going to a neurologist, ask for a referral to a rheumatologist.
 Don't let your doctor overlook this and begin treatment for another autoimmune disease, unless he (and you) are reasonably sure this has been ruled out.

 Even after it is ruled out, ask your doctor to retest you every year for at least five years because your body is ever-changing.
-What is not Sjogren's today, can be in a year or more from now.
+What is not Sjogren's today, could be Sjogren's in a year or more from now.

 The next section will discuss the symptom list and the testing.